-- 10. Reinstall lowers on fork, feed compression rod and damper rod into holes in lowers.
+10. Reinstall lowers on fork by feeding fully extended compression rod and damper rod into holes in the lowers.
 Use Blue Loctite on the threads of the two assemblies.
 Tighten rebound knob assembly with an 18mm wrench to 7Nm.
-Tighten compression rod nut with a 13mm wrench to 5Nm. - 11.
-After the fork is completely reassembled, unwanted air pressure or air vacuum can potentially be trapped in the lowers of the fork.
-To equalize the air pressure in the lowers, pass a zip tie through the wiper seals on both legs of the fork while the fork is at full extension.
+Tighten compression rod nut with a 13mm wrench to 5Nm.

+11. After the fork is completely reassembled, it is possible that air pressure may be trapped in the lowers causing a vacuum.
+If this occurs, equalize the air pressure in the lowers by passing a zip tie through the wiper seals on both legs of the fork while the fork is at full extension.